-Yes, the Montessori teaching methods are finally available in a New York public school – but this public school environment is unlike anything you or your child has ever experienced.
+The Montessori teaching methods are finally available in a New York City public school – but this public school environment is unlike anything you or your child has ever experienced.
 The Montessori differences are striking, you can explore them here:

 Dr. Maria Montessori started her career as an educator in 1904 in what would today be considered a special education setting.
 Montessori was one of the first women to receive a medical degree in Italy, and was assigned to work in an asylum for “defective” children.
 Her observations of children with disabilities led her to develop a unique approach applicable to all types of children, and a teacher-training program, that have gained world acceptance over the past century.